markantfort23/167138605/README.md

 # Open Street Map Navigation of Northwestern's Campus

-builds a graph ADT of the NU campus from nodes and footways, and uses Dijkstra’s algorithm to navigate between buildings.
+Performs basic navigation of Northwestern campus Open Street Map.
+Builds a graph ADT of the NU campus from nodes and footways given an OSM file, and uses Dijkstra’s algorithm to navigate between buildings.

 ## To run: